hbacelar8/bacelarhenrique.github.io/_posts/2020-03-15-compile-and-flash-stm32-on-linux.md

 ---
-title:  "Compile and flash STM32 on Linux"
+title:  "Compile and Flash STM32 on Linux"
-excerpt: This tutorial shows how to set up the tools for compiling and flashing code into STM32 microcontroller on Ubuntu.
+excerpt: How to set up the tools for compiling and flashing code into STM32 microcontroller on Ubuntu.
-tags: stm32 ubuntu embedded
+tags: stm32 tools
+last_modified_at: "2021-02-27"
+show_tags: true
 header:
   teaser: assets/images/board.jpeg
   overlay_image: assets/images/board.jpeg
   overlay_filter: 0.5
 ---

-# Introduction
+# Preface
 This tutorial shows how to set up the tools for compiling and flashing code into STM32 microcontroller on Ubuntu.
-We will be using the ARM GCC compiler toolchain and stlink utils.
+We'll be using the GNU Arm Embedded Toolchain and the package STM32 ST-LINK Utility.

-The GNU Arm Embedded toolchain contains integrated and validated packages featuring the Arm Embedded GCC compiler, libraries and other GNU tools necessary for bare-metal software development on devices based on the Arm Cortex-M and Cortex-R processors.
+The GNU Arm Embedded Toolchain contains integrated and validated packages featuring the Arm Embedded GCC compiler, libraries and other GNU tools necessary for bare-metal software development on devices based on the Arm Cortex-M and Cortex-R processors.
 The toolchains are available for cross-compilation on Microsoft Windows, Linux and Mac OS X host operating systems.

 # Installation
 Both ```gcc-arm-none-eabi``` compiler and ```stlink utils``` can be installed via terminal.